ivankocienski/PlaceCal-Handbook/admins/google-calendar.md

 If your event calendar covers multiple venues, add the venue.
 Be sure to use the autocompete to set the location: having the name correctly here helps PlaceCal make sure the event goes on the correct pages.

+If your calendar is entirely for one venue, you can either skip this step or use it to store a room number.

 ![Select the venue](/assets/google-calendar/08.png)
 ![](/assets/google-calendar/09.png)
 ![](/assets/google-calendar/10.png)